scc-digitalhub/cyclotron/README.md

 In Cyclotron you can restrict access to a dashboard by specifiying a set of **viewers** and **editors**.
 These can be either users or *groups*.
 If you use AAC as authentication provider, then groups correspond to AAC *spaces*.
 By default, owners of a space in AAC have the role `ROLE_PROVIDER`.
 In the AAC console, in the tab User Roles, owners (providers) of a space can add other users to it and assign them roles.

-When a user logs in via AAC, Cyclotron reads their roles from AAC and assigns them certain groups depending on such roles.
-Precisely, Cyclotron checks whether the user has roles `ROLE_PROVIDER`, `reader` or `writer` in some spaces.
-Here are some examples of roles:
+The `oauth.editorRoles` property configured in `cyclotron-svc/config/config.js` specifies which AAC roles must be mapped as **editor** role in Cyclotron.
+Any other AAC role will be mapped as **viewer**.
+When a user logs in via AAC, Cyclotron reads their AAC roles and derives both their groups (i.e. AAC spaces) and their role inside such groups.

+Here are some examples:

-* user A is provider of space T1 and reader of space T2:
+* user A is provider of space T1 and user of space T2:
 ```
-{"context":"components/cyclotron","space":"T1","role":"ROLE_PROVIDER","authority":"components/cyclotron/T1:ROLE_PROVIDER"}
-{"context":"components/cyclotron","space":"T2","role":"reader","authority":"components/cyclotron/T2:reader"}
+components/cyclotron/T1:ROLE_PROVIDER
+components/cyclotron/T2:ROLE_USER
 ```
-* user B is reader of space T1:
+* user B is user of space T1:
 ```
-{"context":"components/cyclotron","space":"T1","role":"reader","authority":"components/cyclotron/T1:reader"}
+components/cyclotron/T1:ROLE_USER
 ```
-* user C is writer of space T1:
+* user C is editor of space T1:
 ```
-{"context":"components/cyclotron","space":"T1","role":"writer","authority":"components/cyclotron/T1:writer"}
+components/cyclotron/T1:ROLE_EDITOR
 ```

-When these users log in to Cyclotron via AAC they are assigned the following property:
+Suppose `oauth.editorRoles=['ROLE_PROVIDER','ROLE_EDITOR']`.
+Then when these users log in to Cyclotron via AAC they are assigned the following property:

 * user A: `memberOf: ['T1_viewers', 'T1_editors', 'T2_viewers']`
 * user B: `memberOf: ['T1_viewers']`
 * user C: `memberOf: ['T1_viewers', 'T1_editors']`

-**Note 1**: providers and writers are equally considered editors by Cyclotron, i.e., user A as provider of T1 is member of T1_editors group.

-**Note 2**: editors can also view, i.e., users A and C being members of T1_editors are also members of T1_viewers; but viewers cannot edit, i.e., groups *<group_name>\_viewers* cannot be assigned as editors of a dashboard.
+**NOTE**: editors can also view, i.e., users A and C being members of T1_editors are also members of T1_viewers; but viewers cannot edit, i.e., groups *<group_name>\_viewers* cannot be assigned as editors of a dashboard.

+### Creating Private and Public Dashboards

+When authentication is enabled, if a dashboard has no editors or viewers specified when it is created, by default both edit and view permissions are restricted to the dashboard creator only, who is allowed to change this behaviour later on.
+In order to allow anyone to view a dashboard, even anonymously, its view permissions can be given to the system role **Public**.
+Edit permissions can be given to **Public** as well, in which case the dashboard is editable by every user.

+If you want to restrict access to a dashboard, you can give view/edit permissions either to specific users or to groups you are a member of.
+Some examples are provided in the next section.

 ### Restricting Access to Dashboards in JSON